Hennessy-Milner Theorems via Galois Connections: Qualitative Case

 \subsection{Trace Equivalence}

-\review{why you do not stick to the lattice of congruences instead of the one of the equivalence relation on P(X)?} We now follow the same storyline to set up a Galois connection and framework for trace equivalence, which will later be enriched to decorated traces like complete/failure/ready traces \cite{g:linear-branching-time}.
+We now follow the same storyline to set up a Galois connection and framework for trace equivalence, which will later be enriched to decorated traces like complete/failure/ready traces \cite{g:linear-branching-time}.
 Note that we cannot use the Galois connections from the previous sections, since in particular $c$-compatibility would fail, due to the fact that negation and conjunction have to be disallowed in a logic using the diamond modality to characterize trace equivalence, while instead disjunction is permitted.
 On the logic side we use the same lattice $\mathbb{L} = (\power(\power(X)),\subseteq)$, however, the behaviour lattice $\mathbb{B} = (\mathit{Eq}(\power(X)),\supseteq)$ is the set of all equivalences over $\mathcal{P}(X)$ (instead of equivalences over $X$).
 Choosing powerset as a semantic domain seems natural due to determinization.
 The corresponding Galois connection is given as follows:

 Now we consider $\lot\colon \power(\power(X))\to \power(\power(X))$ with $\lot(\mathcal{S}) = \bigcup_{a\in A} \Diamond_a[\mathcal{S}]\cup \{X\}$, which is again continuous.
 Then $\mu\lot$ represents a set of subsets of $X$ obtained by evaluating modal logic formulas consisting of the constant $\mathit{true}$ (which evaluates to $\{X\}$) and iterated application of the diamond modalities.